The Misconception That Margins Equal Skimming

 Not comparing agencies solely on margin rate

+Projects with limited scope (e.g., partial updates to existing sites) tend toward the lower end, while complex projects involving planning, rights negotiation, and multi-stakeholder coordination tend toward the upper end Web Kanji.
 Extremely low margins (under 10%) may indicate insufficient direction quality or risk management.
-Conversely, extremely high margins (over 40%) warrant detailed confirmation of what services are being provided.
+Conversely, extremely high margins (over 35%) warrant detailed confirmation of what services are being provided.

 When to Use Direct vs. Agency-Mediated Contracts